itsnayabsd/website/_posts/devcloud/2022-04-29-self-host-fresh-rss.md

 sudo systemctl reload nginx
 ```
 ## Configuring FreshRSS
-Visit your droplet address or your localhost in the browser.
-You should see the following web page.
+Enter your droplet address (or [http://localhost/](http://localhost/) for local installation) into the browser.
+You should see the following installation web page.
 Let's proceed with the FreshRSS configuration.

-{% include image.html url="/devcloud/digitalocean_droplet_setup.png" description="Digitalocean Ubuntu Droplet Initial Setup" %}
+{% include image.html url="/devcloud/freshrss_conf_page_screenshot.png" description="FreshRSS Installation Page" %}

 Complete the setup with the following configuration.

  * Language -> Choose a language for FreshRSS -> Language -> English